BloodFutur/geicar/raspberryPI3/ros2_ws/src/detection/Readme.md

 ----------
 There are two available test :
 - one unit test that tests the detection function
-- one integration test to test the node, this one is still a work in progress
+- one integration test to test the node communication with a test node

 To run a test :

 * To run every test : ``colcon test --event-handlers console_direct+ --packages-select detection``

 * To run just the unit test : ``colcon test --event-handlers console_direct+ --packages-select detection --pytest-args test/test_unit_obstacles_detection.py``